 About California Health Sciences University (CHSU)

-The University is proudly guided by our stellar Board of Trustees from varying health care, education and business backgrounds.
+The University is proudly guided by the Board of Trustees from varying health care, education and business backgrounds.
 Long-time educator and community leader, Dr. John D. Welty, President Emeritus of California State University, Fresno, serves as the Board Chair and helped to fast track the University.
 The Founding President of CHSU, Florence Dunn, is a long-time Valley resident and a former Bank Executive.

 “The University has received tremendous community support, collaborating with key state and local leaders, including top educational and healthcare executives,” states President Dunn, “CHSU is proud to collaborate with Fresno State, Fresno Pacific University, Clovis Community College and other universities in Central California for interdisciplinary research and interprofessional education.
-CHSU has also partnered with local hospitals like Community Medical Centers, Kaiser Permanente, Adventist Health system and Madera Community to name a few and physician groups such as Santé Community Physicians and other group facilities, independent medical doctors and pharmacists.”
+CHSU has also partnered with local hospitals like Community Medical Centers, Kaiser Permanente, Adventist Health system and Madera Community Hospital to name a few and physician groups such as Santé Community Physicians and other group facilities, independent medical doctors and pharmacists.”

 These partnerships have been vital to the success of the University and ultimately led to rapid growth, which has commanded a need for campus expansion.

-CHSU’s campus expansion project began in May 2018, when we broke ground on our fourth building located at 2500 Alluvial Avenue near Clovis Community Medical Center at Temperance Avenue and Highway 168.
-The approximately 80 acre site will provide plenty of space for decades of continued expansion.
-Construction for the new CHSU College of Osteopathic Medicine building was completed in December 2019 and the faculty and staff moved into the building in spring 2020.
 The new, three-story COM building on CHSU’s expanded campus is surrounded with beautiful views of the Sierra Nevada mountains and provides the Deans, faculty, staff and medical students with state-of-the-art, innovative technology.
 The new medical school has three large classrooms, an Osteopathic Skills lab, library, plentiful private and collaborative study spaces, a spacious student lounge with Teaching Kitchen, and a Simulation Center.

 The CHSU Simulation Center has an In-Patient area that’s modeled to resemble the hospital environment and an Out-Patient area that’s designed to resemble a clinic or doctor’s office.
 The innovative CHSU Simulation Center was meticulously planned to enhance the interactive learning needs of today’s students, particularly concerning the foundations of medical and clinical wisdom.